-In any situation where the application of the above criteria results in a situation where there are more children with an equal right of admission to the school than the number of available places, the tie break will be distance from the school, measured in a straight line, using the Local Authority's computerised mapping system.
-The distance will be measured from the address point of the child's home to the entrance to the North School Main Gate, with those living closer to the school being accorded higher priority.
-The Governing Body does not give priority within each criterion to children who meet other criteria.
+1.4 In any situation where the application of the above criteria results in a situation where there are more children with an equal right of admission to the school than the number of available places, the tie break will be distance from the school, measured in a straight line, using the Local Authority's computerised mapping system.

+1.5 The distance will be measured from the address point of the child's home to the entrance to the North School main gate, with those living closer to the school being accorded higher priority.

+1.6 The Governing Body does not give priority within each criterion to children who meet other criteria.
 The Local Authority will measure all distances for the Governing Body.

-In the event of two or more children having an absolutely equal distance as defined above, the final tie-break will be by random selection.
+1.7 In the event of two or more children having an absolutely equal distance as defined above, the final tie-break will be by random selection.

-Pupils who have a Statement of Special Educational Needs are required to be admitted to the school which is named on the statement, even if the school is full.
+1.8 Pupils who have a Educational Health and Care Plan (EHCP) are required to be admitted to the school which is named on the statement, even if the school is full.
 Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full.

-The Governing Body does not guarantee to offer places to students who live in the catchment area or who move into the catchment area outside the normal admissions round (or after the allocation has begun) if this would mean exceeding the admission number.
+1.9 The Governing Body does not guarantee to offer places to students who live in the catchment area or who move into the catchment area outside the normal admissions round (or after the allocation has begun) if this would mean exceeding the admission number.

-Parents not offered a place are kept on a waiting list to be reallocated if places become available.
+1.10 Parents not offered a place are kept on a waiting list to be reallocated if places become available.
 The waiting list for places in Year 9 will be maintained until the end of the Autumn term following the normal admission date of Year 9 students; parents wishing to remain on the waiting list beyond this point need to notify the school in writing not later than 31st December.

-Parents applying for places in other year groups will have their applications kept on file until the end of the term in which the place has been requested.
-Parents wishing their children to remain on the waiting list beyond that time will have to notify the School in writing.
+1.11 Parents applying for places in other year groups will have their applications kept on file until the end of the term in which the place has been requested.

+1.12 Parents wishing their children to remain on the waiting list beyond that time will have to notify the School in writing.